gradle/gradle/design-docs/build-initialisation.md

 Some build templates are configurable (eg project names, packages, etc).
 Add an interactive mechanism for the user to provide these inputs.

+Some candidates for input:

+- Which build type to use
+- Project name
+- Package name
+- Version of Java/Groovy/Scala to use
+- Which test framework to use

 # Story: User adds a project to an existing build

 TBD